Skip to contents

 The report.pg_matrix, report.pr_matrix and expDesign are combined in a summarizedExperiment (se) object that is used for downstream analysis and plotting.

 To create an se object, you can run the prepare_se() function with the report.pg_matrix file and associated experimental design.
 You can specify if and what type of imputation is done.
-The default is ‘knn’, which is better for DIA data I think.
-For DDA data, ‘MinProb’ would be the good.
+The default is ‘mixed’, which uses both missing-not-at-random (MNAR) and missing-at-random (MAR) imputation.
+For MNAR/MAR specific imputation, ‘knn’ and ‘MinProb’ are advised, respectively.
 When ‘none’ is entered for the impute parameter, no imputation is done.
 Additionally, you can filter on missing values (missing_thr), and potential contaminants are removed by default.
 (Source: contaminants.txt file from maxquant).

 se <- prepare_se(report.pg_matrix, expDesign) # without peptide information